-(v) Outplayed MA
+(vi) Outplayed MA

 As described in Note 1, on November 22, 2021, the Company, through its wholly-owned subsidiary, Media US, completed the acquisition of Outplayed.
 Based in Austin, Texas, Outplayed owns the web property U.GG, one of the largest League of Legends fan communities in the world.
 By combining a rigorous data science approach with a proprietary user centric experience, Outplayed provides actionable, data-driven insights supporting, educating, connecting, and engaging a monthly active user base.
-Pursuant to the terms of the Outplayed MA, the Company acquired all of the outstanding common shares of Outplayed in exchange for i) a cash payment of USD \$7,500,000, subject to working capital and other adjustments, of which USD \$7,216,958 was paid on November 23, 2021 (inclusive of estimated working capital and other adjustments), (ii) the issuance of 5,200,000 of common shares of the Company, for which 5,164,223 common shares were issued on December 31, 2021 and 35,770 common shares were issued on February 14, 2022 (Note 29), (iii) a payment of USD \$8,500,000 on the first anniversary of closing which may be paid in cash or common shares at the option of the Company, (v) a first anniversary earn-out payment of USD \$6,000,000 based on the performance of Outplayed, and (vi) a second anniversary earn-out payment of USD \$6,000,000 based on the performance of Outplayed.
+Pursuant to the terms of the Outplayed MA, the Company acquired all of the outstanding common shares of Outplayed in exchange for i) a cash payment of USD \$7,500,000, subject to working capital and other adjustments, of which USD \$7,216,958 was paid on November 23, 2021 (inclusive of estimated working capital and other adjustments), (ii) the issuance of 5,200,000 of common shares of the Company, for which 5,164,223 common shares were issued on December 31, 2021 and 35,770 common shares were issued on February 14, 2022, (iii) a payment of USD \$8,500,000 on the first anniversary of closing which may be paid in cash or common shares at the option of the Company, (iv) a payment of USD \$8,500,000 on the second anniversary of closing which may be paid in cash or common shares at the option of the performance of Outplayed, and (vi) a second anniversary earn-out payment of USD \$6,000,000 based on the performance of Outplayed, and (vi) a second anniversary earn-out payment of USD \$6,000,000 based on the performance of Outplayed.

 The earn-out payments, subject to certain conditions, will be paid if certain site traffic based targets are met in the first and second years of operations.
 The first anniversary earn-out period is for one year from the closing date and the second anniversary earn-out period is for one year from the end of the first anniversary earn-out period.
 The Company has, at its option, the ability to settle the earn-out payments in common shares.
-The first anniversary earn-out payment is to be paid no later than 30 days from the completion of the first anniversary earn-out period and the second anniversary earn-out payment is to be paid no later than 30 days from the completion of the second anniversary earn-out period.
+The first anniversary earn-out period and the second anniversary earn-out payment is to be paid no later than 30 days from the completion of the first anniversary earn-out period and the second anniversary earn-out payment is to be paid no later than 30 days from the completion of the second anniversary earn-out period.